Sign In Register

 Is Herrick a Good Place to Live?

-Based on current data, Herrick receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include affordable housing, a low poverty rate.
+Based on current data, Herrick receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low crime rates, affordable housing, abundant sunshine, a low poverty rate.
 Areas to be aware of include above-average unemployment, below-average incomes, long commute times.
 Herrick offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs